COVID-19 Vaccine Study (COV002)

 The WHO declared the COVID-19 epidemic a Public Health Emergency of International Concern on 30th January 2020.
 There are no currently licensed vaccines or specific treatments for COVID-19.
 Vaccines are the most cost effective way of controlling outbreaks and the international community have stepped-up their efforts towards developing one against COVID-19.

-This study will enable us to assess if people can be protected from COVID-19 with this new vaccine called ChAdOx1 nCoV-19.
+This study will enable us to assess if healthy people can be protected from COVID-19 with this new vaccine called ChAdOx1 nCoV-19.
 It will also give us valuable information on safety aspects of the vaccine and its ability to generate good immune responses against the virus.
 We will do this by randomly allocating participants to receive the ChAdOx1 nCoV-19 vaccine or a Men ACWY vaccine in addition to doing blood tests, nasal/throat swabs and collecting information about COVID-19 related symptoms any other symptoms that occur after vaccination.

 Number of visits